Our history

 Find out more about our nickel cobalt resource on the Murrin Murrin Operations website.

-Glencore first invested in the Australian coal industry in 1998 when we acquired the Cumnock and Mt Owen mines.
+Glencore first invested in the Australian coal industry in the mid-1990s and went on to acquire the Cumnock and Mt Owen mines.

-By 2002, our Australian expansion was accelerating rapidly in metals and minerals, energy products (including coal) and agriculture.
+By 2002, we were rapidly expanding our operations in Australia across metals and minerals, energy products (including coal) and agriculture.
 The timeline below outlines our mining investments since 1998.
+This demonstrates our consistent investments – buying, building and expanding mining operations – throughout numerous commodity cycles over the past three decades.

 Glencore Australia mining investment timeline

-Xstrata plc was created through an initial public offering on the London Stock Exchange in 2002, acquiring Glencore’s Australian and South African coal assets and making it the world’s largest exporter of thermal coal.
+Xstrata plc was created through an initial public offering on the London Stock Exchange in 2002, acquiring Glencore’s Australian and South African coal assets and becoming the world’s largest exporter of thermal coal.

 Over the next decade, Xstrata grew to become one of the largest diversified mining companies in the world, with a significant footprint in Australia.
 This included coal, copper and zinc operations in Queensland, New South Wales and the Northern Territory.

-Glencore remained a significant shareholder of Xstrata, and in 2013 we acquired Xstrata to form Glencore Australia as we know it today.
+Glencore remained a significant and active shareholder of Xstrata, and in 2013 we acquired Xstrata.

 In 2003, Xstrata doubled in size with the $2.9 billion takeover of Australian copper, coal, zinc and lead mining and processing company, MIM Holdings Limited.